 Simple Puerto Rican Sofrito

 Make a batch of homemade sofrito to use in your favorite Caribbean and Latin American dish.
-It is high in flavor, and low in both the sodium and phosphorus found in store-made versions and typical seasoning salts.
+It is high in flavor but low in both sodium and phosphorus, which is often not the case in store-made versions.

 1 large green pepper, seeded and chopped

 - Rinse all ingredients well before using.

 - Add onions in the blender first, as they will be juicier once pureed, followed by all the other ingredients in small batches.

 - Refrigerate a portion of your sofrito in an airtight container for use within 1 week.
 Freeze any extra in small containers or in an ice cube tray for up to 4 months.
 You do not need to thaw before cooking.

 - Add 2 tablespoons of sofrito when you are making rice, beans, soups, and stews and enjoy.

 Recipe contributed by Natasha Eziquiel-Shriro, MS, RDN, CDN